 A marginal tax rate is the rate applied to specified ranges of taxable income.
 There are seven marginal tax rates in the current individual income tax system.
 Taxable income ranges are referred to as tax brackets and those brackets vary according to filing status.

-The Congressional Budget Office estimated that an increase of 1 percent on the two highest existing brackets would increase federal revenues by $123 billion over 10 years.
+The Congressional Budget Office estimated that an increase of 1 percent on all brackets would increase federal revenues by $1.1 trillion over 10 years.
 There are also proposals to add new tax brackets for top earners.
 The Tax Foundation estimated that adding a tax bracket for income over $10 million at a marginal rate of 70 percent would raise $291 billion in additional revenues over 10 years.

 Skeptics assert that higher-income taxpayers will use their resources to avoid taxation through clever accountants and tax attorneys.
 Furthermore, since the top 1 percent earn a significant portion of their income from capital gains (which are taxed at lower rates), an increase in marginal tax rates on wages and salaries might not be that impactful.

-Estate taxes constitute less than 1 percent of total tax receipts, but several proposals suggest making adjustments to increase revenues.
+Estate taxes constituted less than 1 percent of total tax receipts in 2022, but several proposals suggest making adjustments to increase revenues.

 Opponents argue that the tax provides a disincentive for asset accumulation, thereby reducing the amount of savings and investments and therefore restraining economic growth.

-More than 35 percent of revenues collected by the federal government take the form of payroll taxes, which are paid by both the employee and employer to fund social insurance programs like Medicare and Social Security.
+In 2022, 30 percent of revenues collected by the federal government came from payroll taxes, which are paid by both the employee and employer to fund social insurance programs like Medicare and Social Security.
 The Medicare payroll tax is levied on all income; both employees and employers contribute 1.45 percent of workers’ earnings to the program.
 However, the Social Security portion of the tax is levied at 6.2 percent on income only up to a certain amount.
-That tax cap automatically adjusts annually, with the 2021 maximum set at $142,800.
+That tax cap automatically adjusts annually, with the 2023 maximum set at $160,200.

 Economists consider the Social Security tax to be regressive because as an individual’s earnings increase above the cap, the portion of total income that is taxed decreases.
 Each year, 6 percent of the working population earns more than the taxable maximum.